perfettiful/myjournal-mvc/readme.md

-# StoryBooks
+# MyJournal

 > Create public and private stories from your life

-This app uses Node.js/Express/MongoDB with Google OAuth for authentication
+This app uses Node.js/Express/Sequelize with Google OAuth for authentication

 ## Usage

-Add your mongoDB URI and Google OAuth credentials to the config.env file
+Add your SQL DD credentials and Google OAuth credentials to the config.env file

 ```
 # Install dependencies